ACartaya96/The-AprenticeKnight/README.md

      ■	The Earth Pillar Spell can be used to launch the player into the air a huge distance.
 Good for platforming.

      ■	The Magic Missile Spell can be used to target fast-moving or small enemies.
-It does slightly less damage than the fireball spell, but will track locked-on enemies so you hit with every cast.
+It does slightly less damage than the fireball spell but will track locked-on enemies so you hit with every cast.

   ○	Inventory/Weapon System that is also modular and implementable by Art and Tech